 ForgeRock was using the Intacct contract module, which has been developed especially for ASC 606.
 Even before considering ASC 606 requirements in implementing Intacct, the business logic in the Intacct solution would have forced significant logic changes within Salesforce.
 Changing their entire operating mode and sales process within Salesforce was not acceptable, because it ties directly into Salesforce as a one-to-one.
 In order to avoid these unwanted changes, ForgeRock had to keep the two systems separate.
 However, they needed to rely on an API platform that could take all the business logic, combine it and place it in the API service to use it.

-On a Data Path to Comparable Historic 606 Reporting
+On a Data Path to Comparable Historic 606

 Another large and challenging part of the project was re-stating historical data.
 They needed to flush, pull out details, and then reconfigure historicals in order to provide comparable historic ASC 606 revenue recognition reporting.
 Initially, ForgeRock wanted an early 2017 adoption but there were too many complexities to meet that timeline.
 So, they decided to take a step back, look at what would be involved and came to the determination that they needed to push the project out to 2018.This date change provided ForgeRock the confidence needed to successfully complete the project with the quality standard they knew had to be delivered.

 “We had to go all the way back to 2012 because our cost analysis under the life period we chose is four-years.
 We had to look at everything we were restating.
-Originally we were restating for 2015 and adopting in 2017, and there was so much information, such as contracts and commissions that needed to be reviewed in order to fully comprehend what the deferred and asset balance as of December 31, 2015 would be under ASC 606.” said John Fernandez, ForgeRock’s chief financial officer.
+Originally we were restating for 2015 and adopting in 2017, and there was so much information, such as contracts and commissions that needed to be reviewed in order to fully comprehend what the deferred and asset balance as of December 31, 2015 would be under ASC 606.” said John Fernandez, ForgeRock’s Chief Financial Officer.

-Clearly, the change in revenue recognition under ASC 606 can materially impact the amount of revenue recognized in any given period, thereby impacting the year-over-year growth rates of a company.
+The change in revenue recognition under ASC 606 can materially impact the amount of revenue recognized in any given period, thereby impacting the year-over-year growth rates of a company.

 The VC community is still learning about the impact of ASC 606.
-They are used at SaaS companies in many respects, but the conversations aren’t really happening around this yet.
+They are used to SaaS companies in many respects, but the conversations aren’t really happening around this yet.
 Those that are coming into play are struggling to understand the dramatic impact of the numbers.

 “On our numbers, it’s a new world and we will need to perform a complete historical view on year-over-year trending to better understand performance as a company.
 We need to make sure we understand how to examine the numbers to improve our predictions and what the P&L impact will be with respect to commissions and capitalizing.
 There’s been a big change, and a lot of resource, money, and work has gone into getting this right” said John Fernandez.